Agreement between you and Rocket Lawyer

 For situations where we have stopped the work, you may be entitled to a refund of the fair portion of the fees which represent the work not yet completed.

-The SRA requires us to carry professional indemnity insurance and our qualifying insurer is Travellers Insurance Company Limited.
-Our insurance policy number is UC SCR 5564302.
+Rocket Lawyer holds professional indemnity insurance with Travellers Insurance Company Limited, our insurance policy number being UC SCR 5564302.
 We can change the insurer and so the terms of the insurance can change from time to time.
 The insurance will cover our activities carried on only in England and Wales.
+As Rocket Lawyer is not regulated by the SRA, we are not subject to the SRA's minimum requirements regarding professional indemnity insurance.

 Limitation of civil liability by contract